Husnakalim/CPEN_502/README.md

-Part one of project Architecture for Learning Systems
+Part one and two of project in course Architecture for Learning Systems

-Neural Network with use of backpropagation method
+- Neural Network with use of backpropagation method.
+- Train robot tank in Robocode with the use of Reinforcement learning.

 Code files [here.](src)